shreyashankar/toy-ml-pipeline/README.md

 This is a toy example of a standalone ML pipeline written **entirely** in Python.
 No external tools are incorporated into the master branch.
 I built this for two reasons:

-1. To experiment with my own ideas for MLOps tools, as it is hard to develop devtols in a vacuum :)
+1. To experiment with my own ideas for MLOps tools, as it is hard to develop devtools in a vacuum :)
 2. To have something to integrate existing MLOps tools with so I can have real opinions

 ## Outline